 Telematic theatre takes place in at least two spaces simultaneously, which are connected in real-time via telecommunication systems or the Internet.
-Our telematic performance will connect two theatre studios, one in Buzău (Romania) and the other in Murcia (Spain), via video-conferencing and Kinect animations.
+Our telematic performance will connect two theatre studios, one in Buzău (Romania) and the other in Murcia (Spain), via video-conferencing and Kinect-controlled animations.

-There are two separate audiences, one in Spain and the other one in Romania, who will witness the story unfold between actors who are physically present, and actors who are telematically present via video-conferencing and Kinect animation avatars.
-The animations will also be controlled in real-time.
-The actors in one space will be projected in the other space and will thus be able to interact.
+There are two separate audiences, one in Spain and the other one in Romania, who witness the story unfolding between actors who are physically present, and actors who are telematically present via video-conferencing and Kinect-controlled avatars.
+The actors in one space are projected in the other space and are thus able to interact.
 The performance is bilingual – in Romanian and Spanish – and translated via projected surtitles in both countries.
-Its full duration will be around one hour.
+Its full duration is around 1 h 30 min.